-A DSU is an Award attributable to a person's duties as a director or executive officer that, upon settlement, entitles the recipient to receive such number of shares as determined by the Board, or to receive the cash equivalent or a combination thereof, as the case may be, and is payable after termination of the recipient's service with the Company.
+A DSU is an Award attributable to a person's duties as a director or executive officer that, upon settlement, entitles the recipient to receive such number of shares as determined by the Board (subject to the rules of the applicable stock exchange on which the shares are listed from time to time), or to receive the cash equivalent or a combination thereof, as the case may be, and is payable after termination of the recipient's service with the Company.
 Participants may elect annually to receive a percentage of their annual base compensation in DSUs.
 In addition, the Board may award such additional DSUs to a director or executive officer as the Board deems advisable to provide the Participant with appropriate equity-based compensation for the services he or she renders to the Company.
+Pursuant to the Omnibus Plan, DSUs cannot vest before the date that is one year following the date the DSU is granted or issued, provided that the requirement may be accelerated for a Participant who dies or who ceases to be an eligible Participant under the provisions of the Omnibus Plan in connection with a Change of Control, take-over bid, reverse take-over or other similar transaction.
 The Board, in its discretion, may award dividend equivalents with respect to Awards of DSUs.
 DSUs must be settled no later than December 31 of the calendar year following the year in which the recipient of the DSU ceased to be a director, officer or employee of the Company.